The radicalisation of Elon Musk can be pinpointed to a single event

 A week before Christmas in 2021, Elon Musk tweeted: “Traceroute woke_mind_virus”.
 It referred to a networking command to determine the source of information, in this case the woke culture of progressive social-justice activists.
 The centi-billionaire believed that it was this virus that had caused him to become estranged from his transgender daughter.

-In the three years since, Elon Musk has gone from sharing memes about fringe cryptocurrencies and promoting clean energy technologies, to spreading extremist conspiracy theories and proclaiming “civil war is inevitable” in the UK following recent civil unrest.
-This transition from an apolitical moderate to a far-right instigator can perhaps be pinpointed to a single event – maybe even that single tweet.
+In the three years since, Elon Musk has gone from sharing memes about fringe cryptocurrencies and promoting clean energy technologies, to spreading extremist conspiracy theories and provoking outrage for an alleged fascist salute at an event on the day of Donald Trump’s inauguration.
+This transition from an apolitical moderate to a far-right provocateur can perhaps be pinpointed to a single event – maybe even that single tweet.

 According to Musk’s biographer Walter Isaacson, the transition of his child had a profound impact on Musk’s world view, with the rejection of him as a father triggering his descent towards fringe conspiracies and setting him on a trajectory towards becoming a leading figure in the culture war.